 The script supervisor is an integral role to every production.

-The script supervisor uses script supervisor forms to make sure that continuity errors are avoided in every part of the filmmaking process.
+They're involved in every step of the process, from pre-production all the way into post.
+The "scripty" uses script supervisor forms to make sure that continuity errors are avoided in every part of the process.

 SCRIPT SUPERVISOR DEFINITION

-What is a script supervisor?A script supervisor (or continuity supervisor) is a member of a production crew that supervises continuity.
+A script supervisor (or continuity supervisor) is a member of a production crew that supervises continuity.
 The domain includes many departments such as properties, costumes, set decoration and dressing, hair, makeup.

 This can be crucial in the edit bay because if they don’t monitor this, the shot and reverse shot won’t add up.